 responsible for the death.
-In this case,
+In this case, it should be entered on line (a) and the

-it should be entered on line (a) and the
+THIS CERTIFICATE MUST BE DELIVERED WITH THE DECEASED'S MEDICAL CARD WITHIN FIVE DAYS TO THE REGISTRAR FOR THE DISTRICT IN WHICH THE PERSON (a) DIED OR FOR INSTRUCTIONS TO INFORMANTS

-THIS CERTIFICATE MUST BE DELIVERED WITH THE DECEASED'S MEDICAL CARD WITHIN FIVE DAYS TO THE REGISTRAR FOR FOR INSTRUCTIONS TO INFORMANTS THE DISTRICT IN WHICH THE PERSON (a) DIED OR SEE OVERLEAF
+(b) WAS ORDINARILY RESIDENT (WITHIN NORTHERN IRELAND) IMMEDIATELY BEFORE DEATH

-(b) WAS ORDINARILY RESIDENT (WITHIN NORTHERN IRELAND) IMMEDIATELY BEFORE DEATH illness of the deceased person and given to some person required by Statute to give information of the death to the Registrar.
-(SEE OVERLEAF)
+MEDICAL CERTIFICATE OF CAUSE OF DEATH FOR USE OF REGISTRAR Births and Deaths Registration (Northern Ireland) Order 1976, Article 25(2) Entry No è To be signed by a Registered Medical Practitioner WHO HAS BEEN IN ATTENDANCE during the last illness of the deceased person and given to some person required by Statute to give information of the death to the Registrar.
+(SEE OVERLEAF) District S Name of Deceased MR. JOHN SMITH Usual Residence 10 GREEN ROAD, ANYTOWN